karta0898098/url-shortener/README.md

 Use bloom filter allows for quick verification of token existence.
 If a token already exists, a new one can be generated.

+**Bloom filter false positive**
+The random token solution should check key collision issues.
+You will curios bloom filter false positive.
+Should I hande it?
+In my opinion we can ignore false positive.
+Because we want unique id then just share the short url is not exist.

+Consider key collision, the system need key generator server pre generator some keys when high concurrency case to reduce create keys time.

 Generate Shorten URL flow

 ```mermaid